plainC/wondermacros/docs/objects.md

 ### How to implement a class

-In order to implement the class we will first include the header file of the class, i.g. `point.h'.
+In order to implement the class we will first include the header file of the class, i.g. `point.h`.
-The next step is to include the class file `point_class.h' and the X-macro which begins the class implementation.
+The next step is to include the class file `point_class.h` and the X-macro which begins the class implementation.
 The implementation is written between two X-macros.
 The file must end to another X-macro inclusion.
 See an example bellow.